310mc/https-310mc.github.io-tl/source/_posts/party_animal_invasion.md

 tags:
 - Idol Story
 - Yuumasu
 description: "[ES!!]
 Midori's Feature Scout Story, featuring Adonis, Niki, and Rinne.
-Midori wants to try out the new parfait, but has to interact with people first…"
+Midori wants to try out the new parfait, but he has to interact with people first…"
 ---
 ![](https://static.wikia.nocookie.net/ensemble-stars/images/e/eb/%28Parfait_of_Pure_Bliss%29_Midori_Takamine_M.png)|![](https://static.wikia.nocookie.net/ensemble-stars/images/3/36/%28Parfait_of_Pure_Bliss%29_Midori_Takamine_M_Bloomed.png)
 :-:|:-:

 Midori's Feature Scout Story, featuring Adonis, Niki, and Rinne.
-Midori wants to try out the new parfait, but has to interact with people first…
+Midori wants to try out the new parfait, but he has to interact with people first…

 This story is connected to the card [[Parfait of Pure Bliss] Midori Takamine](https://ensemble-stars.fandom.com/wiki/(Parfait_of_Pure_Bliss)_Midori_Takamine).